-The development of St Werburgh’s Primary School’s annex at Cutter’s Brook was part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The development of St Werburgh’s Primary School’s annex at Cutter’s Brook is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development, Amsterdam based artist Jennifer Tee was commissioned by project curators Arnolfini in autumn 2013 to develop a public art work for the school working closely with pupils, teaching staff and the Head Teacher.

 Jennifer Tee thinks of herself as a quasi-anthropologist, and is fascinated by cultural identity, rituals, and folklore.
 She creates installations, sculptures, videos, performances, and environments that tell or re-tell stories.
 Her works often amalgamate materials sourced from other countries—a palm tree from Brazil, bamboo from China—as the backdrop for choreography.
 Weaving is also a recurring theme in her works, whether in the form of spools and looms or tapestries.
 Her embroidery and festival-like performances fall in the direct lineage of the Situations’; she has also said that her work is influenced by Jean Tinguely’s machine assemblages, and the geometric minimalism of Ad Dekkers.